History

 Theater arts education for children and adults remains a central component of HRTC programs.
 Through Heartwood programs and performances, students and adults have opportunities to learn technical theater, voice, movement, dance, character, ensemble, and other fundamentals from professional artists across the state.

-The summer camp program continues as an integral part of Heartwood’s educational offerings.
-Participation in this camp has increased every year, attracting theater students from all over Midcoast Maine, as well as many out-of-state visiting students.
-As part of this program, Heartwood brings in nearly a dozen visiting artists to create two, three, and four week experiences, with sessions in Shakespeare, stage combat, improvisation, acting, vocal performance, dance/movement, performance etiquette, physical comedy, storytelling, and more.
-Camp sessions include programs for young students, beginning intensive students, older intensives, and adults.
+The summer camp program continues as an integral part of Heartwood’s educational offering, attracting theater students from all over Midcoast Maine, as well as many out-of-state visiting students.
+As part of this program, Heartwood brings in visiting artists to create unique learning and performance experiences, with sessions in Shakespeare, stage combat, improvisation, acting, vocal performance, dance/movement, mask, puppetry, performance etiquette, physical comedy and storytelling.

-Artists and instructors who have collaborated with Heartwood to provide theater arts education include Mark Bedell, John and Carol Farrell, Lee Faulkner, Laura Graham, Mandy Houtari, Debi Irons, Alison Machaiek, Karen Montanaro, Antonio Rocha, Shamou, Steve Urkowitz, Dixie Weisman, and many others.
+Artists and instructors who have collaborated with Heartwood to provide theater arts education include Michelle Bruckner, Mark Bedell, John and Carol Farrell, Lee Faulkner, Laura Graham, Mandy Houtari, Debi Irons, Alison Machaiek, Beverly Mann, Karen Montanaro, Antonio Rocha, Shamou, Steve Urkowitz, Dixie Weisman, Ian Bannon and many others.

 Collaboration